Skip to main content

 Racial Terror: Lynching in Virginia, 1877-1927

-Go to the project website for Racial Terror: Lynching in Virginia, 1877-1927
+Project website for Racial Terror: Lynching in Virginia, 1877-1927

 This ongoing research project examines one of the darkest, yet almost forgotten, pages of American history: the lynching of thousands of people between the end of Reconstruction and the 1930s in the US South.
 Senior students actively participated in the process of collecting and organizing hundreds of articles from historical Virginia newspapers, detailing all the known lynchings that occurred in the Commonwealth between 1877 and 1927.
 This was for the Advanced Research course (JUST 402) taught by Dr. Gianluca De Fazio, professor in the Department of Justice Studies.